Legislation Details

 Section A. Enacting Clause, Section 2067., Jackson County Code 1984 is hereby enacted to be known as section 2067. to read as follows:

-This section is intended to codify the residential assessment relief plans as announced and ordered by County Executive Phil LeVota on November 7, 2025.
+This section is intended to codify the residential assessment relief plans as announced and [ordered by] implemented by County Executive [Phil LeVota] on November 7, 2025.

-2067.1 In compliance with an order issued by the Missouri State Tax Commission, all subclass 1 real property values for 2023 and 2024 are to be set at no more than a 15% increase over the 2022 value or the market value for the same property, whichever is lower.
+2067.1 In compliance with an order issued by the Missouri State Tax Commission, all subclass 1 real property values for 2023 and 2024, excluding increased due to new construction or improvements, are to be set at no more than a 15% increase over the 2022 value or the market value for the same property, whichever is lower.

-2067.2 Pursuant to these value adjustments, all parcels adjusted in the above manner will receive a tax credit against their overpayment of their tax burden for the 2023 and 2024 assessments and this overage is to be credited as future payments towards their 2025, 2026 and 2027 payments and these credits will be applied equal to 1/3 of the difference between the taxes owed as initially billed or certified and the adjusted lowered tax amount and applied equally to the tax bills of 2025, 2026, and 2027, if applicable.
+2067.2 Pursuant to these value adjustments, all parcels adjusted in the above manner, and not subject to section 2067.3, will receive a tax credit against their overpayment of their tax burden for the 2023 and 2024 assessments and this overage is to be credited as future payments towards their 2026, 2027 and 2028 payments and these credits will be applied equal to 1/3 of the difference between the taxes owed as initially billed or certified and the adjusted lowered tax amount and applied equally to the tax bills of 2026, 2027, and 2028, if applicable.

 a.
 These adjustments are to be issued as credits instead of refunds, as giving refunds could require “clawing back” funds from school districts, municipalities, and other taxing jurisdictions, which could negatively impact their budgets.